The Way of the World (1916 film)

 The Way of the World is a 1916 American silent Feature film.
 The film was directed by Lloyd B. Carleton, while F. McGrew Willis adapted the screenplay from Clyde Fitch's play.
 The cast of this drama includes Hobart Bosworth, Dorothy Davenport, and Emory Johnson.

-The plot revolves around Beatrice Farley, who scandalizes her marriage to first-term Governor Walter Croyden by engaging in a harmless flirtation with an old acquaintance, John Nevill.
+The plot revolves around Beatrice Farley, who scandalizes her marriage to first-term Governor Walter Croyden by engaging in a harmless flirtation with an old acquaintance, John Nevill, who had learn that Beatrice was the wife of the Governor try to snatched her in a twist.
 The scandal almost costs her husband a second term in office and leads to the death of Nevill.

 Universal released the film on July 3, 1916.

 Plot

 Peter Sturton is a politician and the head of the state political machine.
 Sturton supports Walter Croydon, a rising young attorney, for the position of Governor of the State.
 Croyden loves Beatrice Farley, a young society belle, but they have not been formally engaged.
 Croyden invites Beatrice to accompany him to a social ball.
 On the evening of the event, Croyden meets Sturton at his club and becomes intoxicated.
 While still intoxicated, he calls upon Beatrice.
 She refuses to go with him to the ball.
 The following day, Croyden returns to see Beatrice and apologizes for his condition of the previous evening.
 He asks Beatrice to forgive him, professes his love, and asks her to marry him.
 Beatrice tells Croyden she is making preparations to leave for Europe with Mr. and Mrs. Lake.
 She promises to give him an answer when she returns.

 John Nevill is estranged from his wife, tries to woo the wife of another man.

 John Nevill is a man about town and a friend of Sturton's.
 Nevill is part of an unhappy marriage, but he and his wife continue to live together.
 There is little love between them.
 Nevill makes plans to travel to trip Europe on his own.
 He tells his wife she can go wherever she wants for her vacation.
 As the boat is ready to sail, Nevill sees Beatrice bid Croydon goodbye and then board the ship.
 Beatrice's beauty overwhelms Nevill, and he quickly makes her acquaintance on the ship.
 He becomes infatuated with her.
 Nevill resolves to win her love and begins paying constant attention to her.
 He never reveals he's married.
 Beatrice and the Lakes come to Monte Carlo, where Nevill is staying, and Nevill, renewing the acquaintance, begins wooing her again.